andrastantos/brew/docs/cpu/types.rst

 .. note:: Not all implementations are required to support all types.
 See :ref:`family compatibility<family_compatibility>` for details.

 The rest of the type slots are implementation specific and may be mapped differently on different implementations.
-Code depending on these types should check for support in the :::TODO::: CSR registers.
+Code depending on these types should check for support in the :code:`csr_mach_arch` register.